Conflux-Chain/go-conflux-sdk/docs/transactions/gas_and_storage.md

 This cost is measured in gas, where gas is the number of instructions used to execute a transaction in the Conflux Virtual Machine.
 Please refer to the [Homestead documentation](http://ethdocs.org/en/latest/contracts-and-transactions/account-types-gas-and-transactions.html?highlight=gas#what-is-gas) for detail.

-What this means for you when working with Conflux clients is that there are two parameters that are used to dictate how much Ether you wish to spend in order for a transaction to complete:
+What this means for you when working with Conflux clients is that there are two parameters that are used to dictate how much CFX you wish to spend in order for a transaction to complete:

 _Gas price_